Rendition is a site specific installation of thematic art.

 THE 1950’s TV CABINET

-The first piece I made specifically for ‘Rendition’, in its original form is material culture.
+This is first piece I made specifically for ‘Rendition’ as an exhibition.
+In its original form it is material culture.
 Bought for the Queens coronation this Phillips projector TV travelled to Ireland with my mum Maria’s adopted parents.
 The family were often able to watch the BBC in Wicklow in the East before Irish broadcasting began.

 It has become an interactive installation to be viewed from both the front and the back.